johnpuddephatt/zerowaste/src/posts/2021-07-05-podcast-can-leeds-change-the-face-of-fashion-once-again.md

 ## Themes

-This episode explores three themes: the heritage of fashion in Leeds, skills and resources and valuing our clothing.
+This podcast explores three themes: the heritage of fashion in Leeds, skills and resources and valuing our clothing.
 Listen to the podcast clips from each of the themes below.

 ##### Heritage of Fashion in Leeds